lacework/go-sdk/cli/docs/lacework_policy-exception_create.md

 ---
-title: "lacework compliance google list-projects"
+title: "lacework policy-exception create"
-slug: lacework_compliance_google_list-projects
+slug: lacework_policy-exception_create
 hide_title: true
 ---

-## lacework compliance google list-projects
+## lacework policy-exception create

-List projects from an organization
+Create a policy exception

 ### Synopsis

-List all GCP projects from the provided organization ID.

-Use the following command to list all GCP integrations in your account:

-    lacework cloud-account list --type GcpCfg

-Then, select one GUID from an integration and visualize its details using the command:

-    lacework cloud-account show <int_guid>
+Create a new policy exception.

+To create a new policy exception, run the command:

+    lacework policy-exception create [policy_id]

+If you run the command without providing the policy_id, a list of policies is displayed in an interactive prompt.

 ```
-lacework compliance google list-projects <organization_id> [flags]
+lacework policy-exception create [policy_id] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for list-projects
+  -h, --help   help for create
 ```

 ### Options inherited from parent commands